veniamin-ilmer/veniamin-ilmer.github.io/political-views.md

 ### Unintended Consequences

-In order to insure job security,
+In order to ensure job security, the government may have high trade tariffs with other countries.